A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Results and Analysis

 \section{Results and Analysis}

 Fig.~\ref{fig:successRate} summarizes our success rate results.
-Non-LLM algorithms are statistically indistinguishable from the best in all cases, confirming the feasibility of TAMP in these domains. \direct{} methods consistently outperform \thinking{} variants.
-In 41 out of 44 pairwise comparisons, the \direct{} method is indistinguishable or better than its \thinking{} counterpart; the three exceptions are \adaptive{}-\integrated{} in Packing domains.
+Non-LLM algorithms are statistically indistinguishable from the best in all cases, confirming the (well established) feasibility of TAMP in these domains. \direct{} methods consistently outperform \thinking{} variants.
+In 129 out of 132 pairwise comparisons, the \direct{} method is indistinguishable or better than its \thinking{} counterpart; the three exceptions are \adaptive{}-\integrated{} in Packing domains with Gemini 2.5 Flash.
 The superiority of \direct{} suggests that computation is better spent on the formal reasoning of the TAMP algorithm and not on the LLM's internal thinking, which is not guaranteed to be correct.
-In other words, our LLM-Modulo TAMP methods are most efficient when the LLM quickly produces many candidate solutions (even if flawed), leaving the complex, geometrically-aware reasoning to the base TAMP system.
-Similarly, despite the intuitive appeal of leveraging the LLM's semantic knowledge to simultaneously process PDDL and geometric constraints, \integrated{} LLM approaches performed poorly: \adaptive{}-\direct{}-\integrated{} was indistinguishable from the worst method in all domains, \adaptive{}-\thinking{}-\integrated{} was distinguishably worse than the top two methods in all domains, and only \bilevel{}-\direct{}-\integrated{} was indistinguishable from the top performer in one domain (Blocked).
+In other words, our LLM-Modulo TAMP methods are most effective when the LLM quickly produces many candidate solutions (even if flawed), leaving the complex, geometrically-aware reasoning to the base TAMP system.
+Similarly, despite the intuitive appeal of leveraging the LLM's semantic knowledge to simultaneously process PDDL and geometric constraints, \integrated{} LLM approaches perform poorly: \adaptive{}-\integrated{} is distinguishably worse than the top two methods in all domains, and only \bilevel{}-\direct{}-\integrated{} is indistinguishable from the top performer in one domain (Blocked) with Gemini 2.5 Flash.
 This reinforces the claim that complex reasoning is better handled by the base TAMP system.
 Approaches that use the LLM to generate both \poses{} and \pddl{} plans (separately) are either indistinguishable or worse than the worse between \pddl{}-only and \poses{}-only LLM methods.
+Using the LLM to produce the domain \abstraction{} results in poor planning performance in all cases.